UMRnInside/nheqminer/README.md

 <i>Note: if you have a 4-core CPU with hyper threading enabled (total 8 threads) it is best to run with only 6 threads (experimental benchmarks shows that best results are achieved with 75% threads utilized)</i>

+# Notes
+ - On ARM64 SIMDe seems to run slowlier then nonintel
+ - SIMDe have complete SSE3 simulation only
+ - SIMDe wrapped only TROMP-SSE2

 # Acknowledgments and credits